1. Tuition Fees

 $150 per child suggested charitable donation

-All fees will be received by the School Office Administrator, Nancy Boudreau at the Lab School by or on Wednesday, September 4, 2019.
+All fees will be received by the School Office Administrator at the Lab School.
 All cheques are made payable to the UNIVERSITY OF TORONTO.
+Please notify the School Office Administrator of any payments made by cheque or wire transfer that are sent directly to the University.

 All cheques are made payable to the UNIVERSITY OF TORONTO